A diagnosis can provide answers

 Bloodwork

-- Certain infection-fighting white blood cells associated with WHIM syndrome (neutropenia, lymphopenia)
+- Low levels of certain infection-fighting white blood cells associated with WHIM syndrome

 Genetic testing